Gilgamech/website/www/Gillogisms.md

 1. Each day making different mistakes, with the goal that all of the mistakes will average out into a normal life. - 2023
 1. Eagles (band) are maligned because 1. they're croners and 2. they're almost impossible to license, because each artist in the band was his own company, so each song is copywritten 3-4 times, and requires 3-4 times as much paperwork to license.
 (Compared to KISS, which is like 1 license owner and 3 employees.
 Maybe they recently streamlined this?
 Please let the site owner know.)
 This keeps their music out of, like, bar scenes in movies.
 So their haters still hate them, but they don't really pick up new fans, and their old fans move on.
 Overlicensing sorta killed their brand.
 1. Earthbound: A cosmic force (gravity) binds us to Earth, and we must pay an enormous (energy) debt to this cosmic force to buy our liberation.
 'We are altering your Earthbound property.
 You are no longer Earthbound.'
+1. Easier = faster and less complex - 2023
 1. Edges and corners are disproportionately impacted by probability.
 This is why river rocks are rounded.
 (Is this also true of graphs?)
 1. Efficiency and laziness are two sides of the same coin.
 Great efficiency enables great laziness - if you get all your work done early then you can take a break until everyone else catches up.
-Or be Napoleon/Caesar and do the extra credit too, getting that A++.
+Or be Napoleon/Caesar and do the extra credit too, getting that A++. - 2023
-1. Either free markets are true and at least **some** consumption within them can be ethical - the consumption of my services is ethical - or free markets are false and we're all slaves to board room decisions.
+1. Either free markets are true and at least **some** consumption within them can be ethical - the consumption of my services is ethical - or free markets are false and we're all slaves to board room decisions. - 2020
 1. Electrodynamocles - 2023
+1. Electrical devices utilize Watts of energy, by consuming Volt-Amps of electricity.
+Watts are mechancal energy while Volt-Amps are electrical energy, and despite them being equal in most situations, electrity (power) companies techincally supply Volt-Amps, not Watts.
+Volts are units of electrical 'pressure' and Amps are units of physical electrons, not unlike water pressure and water volume or flow - 15 Amps at 120 Volts like a 15 gallon reservoir at 120 PSI, and it has that pressure until the reservoir is depleted.
+Not unlike Super Soaker air-pressure water guns.
+(Named after James Watt, Alessandro Volta, and Andr├⌐-Marie Amp├¿re respectively, for their immense contributions to our understanding of these intangible materials.) - 2024
 1. Electronics make air conditioning mandatory, or condensation can cause short-circuits.
 The humans working with the electronics benefit from the A/C like an office plant benefits from the light that workers need to see. - 2019
 1. Emotional physics of social constellations.
 Be a better Jupiter in their social constellation. - 2016
 1. Emotions prevent most people from acting rationally toward or against groups intersecting their prejudices. - 2021